Modern Slavery Act Transparency Statement 2017

 Our policies on slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Anti-Slavery and Human Trafficking Policy (see link below) reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Due diligence processes for slavery and human trafficking

 As part of our initiative to identify and mitigate risk we have raised this as a particular issue with relevant members of the management team (including in particular commercial, procurement, and fuel supply departments).
 We have carefully considered our various supply chains and identified particular areas of risk, it being noted that our fuel supply involves food production, agriculture and transportation all of which have been identified as industry sectors presenting a potentially higher risk.

 Identify and assess potential risk areas in our supply chains.